 Where available, moorings help to minimise anchor damage to fragile environments.
 There are two types of moorings in the Great Barrier Reef Marine Park:

-Maps of public mooring locations and their GPS coordinates are available to help you locate these moorings.
+Public mooring locations and their GPS coordinates are available to help you locate these moorings.

 Using public moorings

 To protect fragile reefs in high-use areas, there are rules to help stop misuse of public moorings and reef protection markers.
 The rules have been updated to outline what is considered misuse of public moorings.
 This includes: